suryasreenivasan/GraphingCalculator/README.md

 ## Usage

-1. Download Java 22 or newer
+1. Download the JAR file and have JAVA installed
 2. Run the JAR File